-Upon my arrival Kristy welcomed me into the farmhouse which contained antique dressers, dark and heavy built-in closets that covered every last centimeter of the house and tiles that had been all the rage in the 50’s.
+Upon my arrival, Kristy welcomed me into the farmhouse which contained antique dressers, dark and heavy built-in closets that covered every last centimetre of the house and tiles that had been all the rage in the 50’s.

 Kristy so wanted to make the house more her own but didn’t know where to start: “It’s like I had a lot of weight on my shoulders that follows me around wherever I go in this house.”